Densuș Church: Hypothesis about Densuș

-Archaeological work was done on the area outside the church, researchers unanimously pointing the building did not disturb any of the graves.
+Archaeological work was done on the area outside the church, researchers unanimously stating the building did not disturb any of the graves.
 Since the oldest finding was a coin from the time of Sigismund of Luxemburg (14th-15th century), these two facts led to the conclusion that the current church was built just earlier than that.

 According to Daniela Marcu-Istrate, the analysis of the church indicates it was rebuilt around the pillar square in the naos between 1250 and 1400 CE.
 The plan of the old pillar church resembles the pillar church uncovered in 2011 in Alba Iulia, placing its earliest building date in the 10th or 11th century.

 Analysing the modifications done to the plan of the church and the addition of some compartments, researcher Radu Popa considered the changes to be connected to the passing of the church from a court chapel of the local knezes to an edifice of collective use.

 Other researchers have compared it to a stone church from Sântămăria-Orlea built at the end of the 13th century.

-The church has generated a number of less adequate hypotheses about its foundation for example that it was once a Dacian temple dedicated to Zamolxis, upon which the conquering Romans built a temple dedicated to the god Mars.
+The church has generated a number of less adequate hypotheses about its foundation for example, that it was once a Dacian temple dedicated to Zamolxis, upon which the conquering Romans built a temple dedicated to the god Mars.